 The numbers in a research study offer a glimpse into people’s lives, but there are always deeper stories behind the figures.
-Health economist Alison Comfort has been drawn to math and economics her whole life.
+Health economist Alison Comfort, PhD, has been drawn to math and economics her whole life.
 The unique power of her work comes in recognizing the real-life experiences behind the data.

 Listening to people’s stories is a throughline in her work.
 She recalls of her time in the Peace Corps in Madagascar, “I used a lot of that time sitting with women in my community, and just listening to their stories and hearing about their pregnancies and why they were or weren’t using birth control.”
 She sees commonalities with the conversations she often has with other women, talking about what they want for their lives and how many kids they want to have.
 The resonance of these experiences—and the importance of immersing herself in them—helped inspire her to move her family to Uganda while she embarks on new research on reproductive health and HIV.